-For a development application involving building work associated with any other type of assessable development, use this form (DA Form 1) and parts 4 to 6 of DA Form 2 - Building work details.
+For a development application involving building work associated with any other type of assessable development (i.e. material change of use, operational work or reconfiguring a lot), use this form (DA Form 1) and parts 4 to 6 of DA Form 2 - Building work details.